kep4k/ecommerce-funnel-bigquery-tableau-analysis/README.md

 ## Visualizations (Tableau)

-This project culminates in a comprehensive and interactive dashboard, which you can explore in detail on Tableau Public:
+This project culminates in an interactive dashboard available on Tableau Public:

 [**Explore the Interactive Dashboard on Tableau Public**](https://public.tableau.com/shared/G9MQD8RBQ?:display_count=n&:origin=viz_share_link)

-Below is a static preview of the dashboard, offering a quick glimpse into the key analyses and visualizations:
+Below is a static preview of the dashboard, providing a quick overview of the key insights and visual components:

 ![eCommerce User Behavior Analysis Dashboard Preview](https://github.com/user-attachments/assets/2b9e9785-89a6-4cd6-acf1-8475578993da)
 *This dashboard visualizes the sales funnel, identifies key attrition points, showcases geographical user distribution, and analyzes temporal activity patterns.*